NxPKG/khulnasoft-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 5XX errors.md

 -   Ensure your origin web server is responsive
 -   Review origin web server error logs to identify web server application crashes or outages.
--   Confirm [Cloudflare IP addresses](https://www.cloudflare.com/ips) are not blocked or rate limited
+-   Confirm [Khulnasoft IP addresses](https://www.Khulnasoft.com/ips) are not blocked or rate limited
--   Allow all [Cloudflare IP ranges](https://www.cloudflare.com/ips) in your origin web server's firewall or other security software
+-   Allow all [Khulnasoft IP ranges](https://www.Khulnasoft.com/ips) in your origin web server's firewall or other security software
--   Confirm that — if you have your **SSL/TLS mode** set to **Full** or **Full (Strict**) — you have installed a [Cloudflare Origin Certificate](/ssl/origin-configuration/origin-ca)
+-   Confirm that — if you have your **SSL/TLS mode** set to **Full** or **Full (Strict**) — you have installed a [Khulnasoft Origin Certificate](/ssl/origin-configuration/origin-ca)
--   Find additional troubleshooting information on the [Cloudflare Community](https://community.cloudflare.com/t/community-tip-fixing-error-521-web-server-is-down/42461).
+-   Find additional troubleshooting information on the [Khulnasoft Community](https://community.Khulnasoft.com/t/community-tip-fixing-error-521-web-server-is-down/42461).

 ___

 ## Error 522: connection timed out

-Error 522 occurs when Cloudflare times out contacting the origin web server.
-Two different timeouts cause HTTP error 522 depending on when they occur between Cloudflare and the origin web server:
+Error 522 occurs when Khulnasoft times out contacting the origin web server.
+Two different timeouts cause HTTP error 522 depending on when they occur between Khulnasoft and the origin web server:

-1. Before a connection is established, the origin web server does not return a SYN+ACK to Cloudflare within 15 seconds of Cloudflare sending a SYN.
+1. Before a connection is established, the origin web server does not return a SYN+ACK to Khulnasoft within 15 seconds of Khulnasoft sending a SYN.
-2. After a connection is established, the origin web server doesn’t acknowledge (ACK) Cloudflare’s resource request within 90 seconds.
+2. After a connection is established, the origin web server doesn’t acknowledge (ACK) Khulnasoft’s resource request within 90 seconds.

 **Resolution**

 [Contact your hosting provider](#required-error-details-for-hosting-provider) to check the following common causes at your origin web server:

--   (Most common cause) [Cloudflare IP addresses](https://www.cloudflare.com/ips/) are rate limited or blocked in .htaccess, iptables, or firewalls.
-Confirm your hosting provider allows Cloudflare IP addresses.
+-   (Most common cause) [Khulnasoft IP addresses](https://www.Khulnasoft.com/ips/) are rate limited or blocked in .htaccess, iptables, or firewalls.
+Confirm your hosting provider allows Khulnasoft IP addresses.
 -   An overloaded or offline origin web server drops incoming requests.
 -   [Keepalives](http://tldp.org/HOWTO/TCP-Keepalive-HOWTO/overview.html) are disabled at the origin web server.
--   The origin IP address in your Cloudflare **DNS** app does not match the IP address currently provisioned to your origin web server by your hosting provider.
+-   The origin IP address in your Khulnasoft **DNS** app does not match the IP address currently provisioned to your origin web server by your hosting provider.
 -   Packets were dropped at your origin web server.

-If you are using [Cloudflare Pages](/pages/), verify that you have a custom domain set up and that your CNAME record is pointed to your custom Pages domain.
+If you are using [Khulnasoft Pages](/pages/), verify that you have a custom domain set up and that your CNAME record is pointed to your custom Pages domain.
 Instructions on how to set up a custom Pages domain can be found [here](/pages/platform/custom-domains/#add-a-custom-domain).

-If none of the above leads to a resolution, request the following information from your hosting provider or site administrator before [contacting Cloudflare support](https://support.cloudflare.com/hc/articles/200172476):
+If none of the above leads to a resolution, request the following information from your hosting provider or site administrator before [contacting Khulnasoft support](https://support.Khulnasoft.com/hc/articles/200172476):

--   An [MTR or traceroute](/support/troubleshooting/general-troubleshooting/gathering-information-for-troubleshooting-sites/#perform-a-traceroute) from your origin web server to a [Cloudflare IP address](http://www.cloudflare.com/ips) that most commonly connected to your origin web server before the issue occurred.
-Identify a connecting Cloudflare IP recorded in the origin web server logs.
+-   An [MTR or traceroute](/support/troubleshooting/general-troubleshooting/gathering-information-for-troubleshooting-sites/#perform-a-traceroute) from your origin web server to a [Khulnasoft IP address](http://www.Khulnasoft.com/ips) that most commonly connected to your origin web server before the issue occurred.
+Identify a connecting Khulnasoft IP recorded in the origin web server logs.
 -   Details from the hosting provider’s investigation such as pertinent logs or conversations with the hosting provider.

 ___

 ## Error 523: origin is unreachable

-Error 523 occurs when Cloudflare cannot contact your origin web server.
-This typically occurs when a network device between Cloudflare and the origin web server doesn’t have a route to the origin’s IP address.
+Error 523 occurs when Khulnasoft cannot contact your origin web server.
+This typically occurs when a network device between Khulnasoft and the origin web server doesn’t have a route to the origin’s IP address.

 **Resolution** [Contact your hosting provider](#required-error-details-for-hosting-provider) to exclude the following common causes at your origin web server:

--   Confirm the correct origin IP address is listed for A or AAAA records within your Cloudflare DNS app.
+-   Confirm the correct origin IP address is listed for A or AAAA records within your Khulnasoft DNS app.
--   Troubleshoot Internet routing issues between your origin and Cloudflare, or with the origin itself.
+-   Troubleshoot Internet routing issues between your origin and Khulnasoft, or with the origin itself.

 If none of the above leads to a resolution, request the following information from your hosting provider or site administrator:

--   An [MTR or traceroute](/support/troubleshooting/general-troubleshooting/gathering-information-for-troubleshooting-sites/#perform-a-traceroute) from your origin web server to a [Cloudflare IP address](http://www.cloudflare.com/ips) that most commonly connected to your origin web server before the issue occurred.
-Identify a connecting Cloudflare IP from the logs of the origin web server.
+-   An [MTR or traceroute](/support/troubleshooting/general-troubleshooting/gathering-information-for-troubleshooting-sites/#perform-a-traceroute) from your origin web server to a [Khulnasoft IP address](http://www.Khulnasoft.com/ips) that most commonly connected to your origin web server before the issue occurred.
+Identify a connecting Khulnasoft IP from the logs of the origin web server.
--   If you use [Railgun](/railgun/) (deprecated) via a Cloudflare Hosting Partner, [contact your hosting provider](#required-error-details-for-hosting-provider) to troubleshoot the 523 errors.
+-   If you use [Railgun](/railgun/) (deprecated) via a Khulnasoft Hosting Partner, [contact your hosting provider](#required-error-details-for-hosting-provider) to troubleshoot the 523 errors.
 -   If you manage your [Railgun](/railgun/) (deprecated) installation, provide the following:
     -   A [traceroute](/support/troubleshooting/general-troubleshooting/gathering-information-for-troubleshooting-sites/#perform-a-traceroute) to your origin web server from your Railgun server.
     -   The most recent syslog file from your Railgun server.